ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 3. Observe for a long time (max_observations) whether the hypothesis holds.
 4. If the hypothesis holds, transform it to a rule.
 Otherwise, discard the hypothesis.

 * **paths**: a list of paths where values or value combinations used for correlation occur.
-If this parameter is not available, correlation is done on event types instead.
+If this parameter is not set, correlation is done on event types instead.
 * **output_event_handlers**: a list of event handler identifiers that the detector should forward the anomalies to
 * **max_hypotheses** maximum amount of hypotheses and rules hold in memory.
 * **hypothesis_max_delta_time** time span of events considered for hypothesis generation.